Skip to main content

 Legal Custody

 Legal custody pertains to the authority to make important decisions in a child’s life, such as education, healthcare, religion, and extracurricular activities.
 Legal custody can also be sole or joint.
 In joint legal custody, both parents share decision-making responsibilities, necessitating collaboration and communication.
 Sole legal custody grants one parent exclusive authority in these matters.
 Unless specific reasons dictate otherwise, courts often favor joint legal custody to allow both parents to be involved in the child’s life.
+Hiring a trusted family law firm can be essential to navigating custody agreements.

 Types of Child Conservatorship